magaton/bridgefy-android-samples/README.md

 # Quick Start Guide #

 This guide will show you the necessary steps to start using the Bridgefy SDK on your app.
+Keep in mind that the Bridgefy SDK supports Android 5.0 (**API Level 21**) or higher.

-**System Requirements**
+**App Requirements**

-The Bridgefy SDK supports Android 5.0 (**API Level 21**) or higher.
-The following permission are required:
+First of all, the following permission are required so be sure to include them in your AndroidManifest.xml file:

 ```java
 android.permission.BLUETOOTH